Skip to contents

 The glyexp package recognizes four distinct experiment types:

-• “traitomics” - Derived traits from glycan data
+• “traitomics”: Derived traits from glycan data

-• “traitproteomics” - Derived traits at the protein level
+• “traitproteomics”: Derived traits at the protein level

 Glycomics

-What to expect in your variable information table:
+Expected columns in variable information table:

 get_var_info(real_experiment2)